ibraAbuKaff/answer/README.md

 A useful tool for developers who prefer to search , when they are on their terminal screens.

-It will fire search(in your default web browser) in 7 channels [Google, Stack Overflow, Medium, Reddit, Youtube, Bing, Wikipedia ]
+It will fire search requests(in your default web browser) in 7 channels [Google, Stack Overflow, Medium, Reddit, Youtube, Bing, Wikipedia ]

 It works for Mac OSX, Linux, and Windows.